Interstate 10 in Arizona: Phoenix metropolitan area

 For several years in the early 1970s, an orphan section of I-10 was opened between Baseline Road and Williams Field Road (now Chandler Boulevard) but was not marked as any highway, nor was it connected to the rest of the Interstate Highway System.
 ADOT, it seems, did not want to divert trucks down from T-69 in Guadalupe down into the cotton fields west of Chandler.
 This section got its interstate signs when the freeway south to Tucson was completed in about 1970, and the "Broadway Curve" was connected a year or so later—for almost two years, I-10 traffic used Baseline Road and 40th Street through the Japanese flower gardens until the last link between Tucson and Phoenix opened in about 1972.

 From 1958 to 1972, the interstate was unmarked south from Tempe and Mesa, and traffic used either SR 87 through Coolidge or SR 93 through Casa Grande, or US 80/US 89 through Mesa and Florence.
 I‑10 signs reappeared at the town of Picacho, the 1962–1970 western terminus of the freeway from Tucson.

+I-10 was completed with the opening of the Deck Park Tunnel on August 10, 1990.

 I‑10 was widened from Verrado Way to Loop 101, a total of 13 mi.
 This included a new HOV lane from Dysart Road (exit 129) to Loop 101, later adding a HOV lane from Estrella Parkway (exit 126) to Dysart Road.
 From Estrella Parkway to Verrado Way, an additional lane was added.

 New interchanges have been added, whereas Citrus Road has a new exit at 123, Sarival Avenue has a new exit at 125, and Fairway Drive has a new exit at 130.